blackliquidflow/coffee-store-bestseller-assessment/README.md

 # Some Notes Regarding Implementation Decisions

 1) I've considered storing Drinks and Toppings in one table.
-It would merge very similar logic that is present for fetching/creating/updating/deleting these object.
-But this would make the solution less extensible and also make search operations in resulting table slower.
+It would merge very similar logic that is present for fetching/creating/updating/deleting these objects.
+But this would make the solution less extensible and also make search operations in the resulting table slower.
 2) Models are used directly in API responses instead of DTOs to lessen boilerplate code a bit.
-Since no sensitive information is present in the models that is not intended to be sent to client it seems ok to do so.
+Since no sensitive information is present in the models that is not intended to be sent to the client it seems ok to do so.
 3) Mechanism of calculating the total price for Cart and Order is simplified.
-In real application it should contain either invalidation of cart item when the price changes or re-calculation of total order price during the order creation step.
+In real application it should contain either invalidation of cart items when the price changes or re-calculation of total order price during the order creation step.
-4) I've decided to go with separate table to store order history to make searching data for reports easier and also make operations with main Order table faster as it now can be cleared from time to time.
+4) I've decided to go with a separate table to store order history to make searching data for reports easier and also make operations with the main Order table faster as it now can be cleared from time to time.
-5) Also, worth spitting packages to logical subsections - like 'ordering', 'reports', 'items_management' when the codebase grows.
+5) Also, worth splitting packages to logical subsections - like 'ordering', 'reports', 'items_management' when the codebase grows.

 # Run Docker Container